Kingxukai/linux/Documentation/arch/arm64/tagged-address-abi.rst

 ABI relaxation:

-- ``prctl()`` other than pointers to user data either passed directly or indirectly as arguments to be accessed by the kernel.
+- ``prctl()`` other than pointers to user data either passed directly or indirectly as arguments to be accessed by the woke kernel.

-- ``ioctl()`` other than pointers to user data either passed directly or indirectly as arguments to be accessed by the kernel.
+- ``ioctl()`` other than pointers to user data either passed directly or indirectly as arguments to be accessed by the woke kernel.

 - ``shmat()`` and ``shmdt()``.